-Outsourcing is a business practice of hiring someone outside the company to carry out tasks, handle functions or provide services that are usually done (or could be done) in-house.
+Outsourcing is a business practice of hiring someone outside the company to carry out tasks, handle functions or provide services that are usually done (or can be done) in-house.
 This practice is sometimes known as 'contracting out'.

-These days, you can outsource almost any business task or function.
+You can outsource almost any business task or function.
 The different types of outsourcing services range from bookkeeping and payroll to logistics and manufacturing.
 You can even outsource entire business departments, such as customer service or IT support.

 This guide covers key outsourcing considerations and helps you decide if outsourcing is right for your business.
 It explains how to choose an outsourcing partner and negotiate service level agreements between two contracting parties.